jonnypeace/VPN-gateway/README.md

 Originally my plan was to set up a raspberry pi with open-wrt and connect the devices over wifi with a stronger wifi dongle, but I couldn't resist exploring this option first.
+I'm aware that I could use static ip gateway for something like this, but to keep things easier to switch on and off (the wireguard client), I feel this is more user friendly than switching gateways.

 The benefit of doing it this way, if we have a server running at home anyway, you don't need additional hardware, just the wireguard client/server application.
 I've also got this running in an